 Help!
 There’s tons of miles going to waste!

-I was initially excited in reading your question because I think it is an area that a lot of people identify as a potential source of points/miles.
+I was initially excited about reading your question because I think it is an area that a lot of people identify as a potential source of points/miles.
 That said, I want to temper your expectations here.
 We probably won’t be giving you easy answers, and won’t likely tell you things that you’re prepared to

 But that said I would like to talk a little about Plastiq.
 Plastiq’s a bit two-faced.
 Ordinarily, it is an almost certain waste of money, time and energy.
 Spending 2.5% to earn points/miles is not a way to generate profit for almost everyone.

 However, maybe in response to their standard business model being so useless, Plastiq has decided to own the summer and partner with Mastercard and Masterpass for free payments of up to $250.19.
-Much to the chagrin of Mortgage processors, car loan holders and anyone who doesn’t enjoy receiving dozens of checks when one will normally do, Plastiq’s offer lasts for 1 more month, and could be a quick way to earn points/miles while passin your bills.
+Much to the chagrin of Mortgage processors, car loan holders and anyone who doesn’t enjoy receiving dozens of checks when one will normally do, Plastiq’s offer lasts for 1 more month, and could be a quick way to earn points/miles while passing your bills.